DataFusion4NetBio/Paper16-SCODE/README.md

 ****
-This [Cytoscape](http://cytoscape.org/) [app](http://apps.cytoscape.org/) allows users to search for complexes in weighted graphs using a supervised model.
+This [Cytoscape](http://cytoscape.org/) [app](http://apps.cytoscape.org/) allows users to search for complexes in weighted graphs using supervised learning on a Bayesian network model.
 It is based on the algorithm developed by Qi et al in [this paper](http://www.cs.cmu.edu/~qyj/SuperComplex/)

 ###Reference
 Y. Qi, F. Balem, C. Faloutsos, J. Klein-Seetharaman, Z. Bar-Joseph (2008).
 Protein Complex Identification by Supervised Graph Clustering , Bioinformatics 2008, 24(13), i250-i268.
 The 16th Annual International Conference Intelligent Systems for Molecular Biology (ISMB), July 2008
 (Impact Factor 4.328)
-(acceptance rate of ISMB08: 17% = 49/292)
+(Acceptance Rate of ISMB08: 17% = 49/292)

 ###Usage
 ####Installation